Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Experiments

-Finally, notice the effect of choosing more points by (adjusted) curvature before sampling the remaining uncovered segments of the input shape contour by farthest-point insertion: Especially the feet and chest-mane of the lion are more accurately approximated in Figures~\ref{fig:results1}(c) and (f) than in Figures~\ref{fig:results1}(b) and (e), respectively.
+Let us begin with a selection of example results of our algorithm, displayed in Figure~\ref{fig:results1new}.
+Overall, these results demonstrate that our proposed algorithm is indeed capable of obtaining good DAS/Zometool approximations of given shape contours within reasonable time, where higher resolution (smaller~$s$) generally leads to better results since naturally, shorter struts can more accurately recreate contours.
+It is worth pointing out that some of the images were chosen specifically to provide a challenge for our automated algorithm pipeline (especially the sampling scheme): The shapes in Figures~\ref{fig:results1new}(b), (c) and (d), in particular, have both quite ``curvy'' parts and narrow parts.
+Nevertheless, the overall quality of the computed approximations allow to conclude that, all in all, our sampling scheme successfully addresses the necessity to carefully sample ``curvy'' regions, and that the idea of targeting few-strut representations of segments between sample point neighborhoods then provides a suitable way to induce $\cF$-resemblance.

-The more diverse computational results in Figure~\ref{fig:results2} demonstrate that our proposed algorithm is indeed capable of obtaining good DAS/Zometool approximations of given shape contours within reasonable time.
-(In fact, considering that actually building the computed representation using the Zometool kit, i.e., assembling the shape approximation by following the computed ``construction manual'' consisting of (sometimes) several hundred struts arranged in a certain order, would likely take a person several hours, spending even more computational efforts in obtaining high-quality solutions could be justified.)
-It is worth pointing out that some of the images were chosen specifically to provide a challenge for our automated algorithm pipeline (especially the sampling scheme): The shapes in Figures~\ref{fig:results2}(b), (c) and (d), in particular, have both quite ``curvy'' parts and narrow parts.
-Nevertheless, the overall quality of the computed approximations allow to conclude that, all in all, our sampling scheme successfully addresses the necessity to carefully sample ``curvy'' regions, and that the idea of targeting few-strut representations of segments between sample points (or their neighborhoods) provides a suitable proxy to induce $\cF$-resemblance that mostly also succeeds in providing strut collections that are then arranged without dramatic collision issues in regions such as the narrow parts.
+Moreover, this mostly also succeeds in providing strut collections that are then arranged without dramatic collision issues in regions such as the narrow parts: The worst self-intersections can be seen in the dog leash in Figure~\ref{fig:results1new}(b) and the staff held by the dancer in Figure~\ref{fig:results1new}(d), but even these at least appear to be resolvable by rearranging the struts (manually or by a, at this point hypothetical, postprocessing routine).
+The remaining figures, in fact, all turned out to be collision-free.